Best model for RAG systems: Context vs accuracy

 - Opus 4.8: $50.00 + $125.00 = $175.00

 Two of those lines don't survive scrutiny.
-The $7.00 Flash figure uses the unconfirmed low prices; at the rates llm-stats publishes (10M input at $1.50, 5M output at $9.00), the same workload comes to roughly $60.00.
+The $7.00 Flash figure uses the unconfirmed low prices; at the rates llm-stats publishes (opens in a new tab) (10M input at $1.50, 5M output at $9.00), the same workload comes to roughly $60.00.
 The DeepSeek V3.5 line is for a model we couldn't verify exists, so ignore it.
-The MiniMax M3 figure is sound, and the Opus 4.8 total of $175 is correct, $50 input plus $125 output.
+The MiniMax M3 figure is sound, and the Opus 4.8 total of $175 is correct (opens in a new tab), $50 input plus $125 output.

 Alternative: DeepSeek V3.5 for private RAG